About Ursula Smartt

-Ursula Smartt's Teaching
+Ursula Smartt's Publications

 Ursula Smartt has lectured in law for over twenty years following the law conversion course (CPE/ Graduate Diploma in Law).
 Before that she was head of department for modern languages at a number of UK Comprehensive Schools and a public boarding school in Surrey.
 At NCH, Ursula is Course Leader for Public Law and English Legal System on the LLB.
 She is also the Careers Counsellor in Law, in charge of law students’ career development, linking with city law firms and Middle and Inner Temple for students who are interested in the bar.